-– Daniel Burnham, 1907
+– Daniel Burnham, 1910

 The federal government was investing more than $3,000 for every person living in the suburbs and about $85 per person in the city.
 And while the city received round-the-clock services, it must have seemed like it was only being used 40 hours a week.
 Teeming with office workers during weekdays but deserted nights and weekends.

 Still, there was evidence that people did want to live downtown.
 A 1959 survey by the Real Estate Research Corporation of inner-city housing needs concluded that demand would increase for apartment space within walking distance of the Loop.
-Single people and small families of middle and upper-middle income would need at least 10,000 apartments in the next ten years.
+Single people and small families of middle and upper-middle incomes would need at least 10,000 apartments in the next ten years.
 At least 39,000 apartments would be needed in the next 20 years.

 Meanwhile, William L. McFetridge, president of the Building Service Employees International Union (now known as the Service Employees International Union), was concerned about his union members not being able to get jobs in the suburbs.
 He wanted to persuade people to live in town, where wages would be higher.